syxolk/github-contrib-stats/README.md

   --token TOKEN  GitHub API token
   --owner OWNER  Repository owner
   --name NAME    Repository name
+  --show-closed  Count closed issues.
+This may be really SLOW.
 ```

 ## How to get a GitHub API token